Prefer empty items to null ones

 argument means.

-literal, it's usually more helpful to the reader to pass a well-named null
+(Instead of passing a null literal, it's usually more helpful to the reader to pass a well-named null object variable instead.)null is allowed for a method, then this should be clearly stated

 in its javadoc.
 Some follow the convention that all items are assumed to

-unless otherwise specified.
+be non-null unless otherwise specified.
 Such a convention could

-be explicitly stated once in the javadoc overview.html
+be explicitly stated once in the javadoc overview.html.

 There's a very common exception to this rule.
 For Model Objects,